-When putting together a powerful panel, round up a handful of interesting people with different experiences and perspectives.
-In other words, look for DEEP panelists:
+When putting together a powerful panel, you want the ideal panelists – a handful of interesting people with different experiences and perspectives.
+In other words, look for D.E.E.P. panelists:

 Diverse.
 Beware of lining up a panel that is too similar and/or comfortable with each other.
-A group who is in complete agreement makes for a boring panel.
+A group that is in complete agreement makes for a boring panel.
 A panel who knows each other well may lack a fresh perspective.
 And don’t forget about visual diversity.
-A panel who looks too homogenous may not reflect the diversity from within the audience.
+A panel that looks too homogenous may not reflect the diversity from within the audience.

 The ideal panelist should have these four traits to increase the likelihood of a lively and informative panel discussion.